wubigo/wubigo.github.io/about.md

 >
 1. More than 10 years experience of developing application in Java , Scala and python
-2. 6 years public cloud development  and migration On-Premises business to hybrid cloud
+2. 6 years public cloud development  and help clients migration On-Premises business to hybrid cloud
 3. Rich experience with ALIYUN and AWS, application transform to cloud in healthcare and telecommunication industry
 4. Skilled at large scaled container based cluster platform like kubernetes
 5. Leading a big data system design for 20PB storage since late last year